larineoy/larineoy/README.md

 # Hi!
 My name is Larine Ouyang.

-I’m a high school senior passionate about **AI** and **Computer Brain Interfaces**!
+I'm a college freshman passionate about **AI** and **Brain Computer Interfaces**!

-I love solving complex problems, whether it's through analyzing brainwave patterns to detect stress or composing music.

-I’m fascinated by **AI** applications, particularly **EEG-based models** and how they can be used for stress detection and emotion classification.
-My journey into **AI** has allowed me to explore topics such as neural networks and human-computer interfaces.
-I also enjoy experimenting with **audio processing** and exploring the intersection of **AI and music**.

-Lately, I’ve been delving into **Natural Language Processing**.
-I’ve been experimenting with transformer-based models and text embeddings, working on projects like emotion detection and analysis from text.
+Over the past years, I've been exploring AI, delving into various neural networks and machine learning methods.
+I've also been working with audio processing and the intersection of AI and music, such as creating music with AI.
+Besides that, I've been exploring natural language processing, working with transformer-based models and retrieval augmented generation.

+Lately, I've been focusing on Brain Computer Interfaces and processing brainwave signals such as EEG , including general analysis of EEG and using AI to identify patterns in EEG data, such as detecting emotional states or converting EEG signals to text.

 ---